ntbies/ntbies_services/ntbies_services_invoices/README.md

 ## Pricing

-- The extraction service is not free.
+- The service is not free.
 Users must recharge credits on their NTBIES account to use the service.
 - **Pricing:** 1 euro equals 100 credits.
 The account balance can then be used to pay the processing.
-For document extraction, the cost is **5** credit par page.
+For document extraction, the cost is **8** credit par page.

 ## Future Enhancements